hendrikdottxt/BibCleaner/README.md

 Year extraction: The four‑digit year is taken from the year or date field.
 If missing, XXXX is used.

 The renamed file is saved in the same folder as the original (or in output_dir if provided).
-The original file is deleted after successful renaming.

 --------------------------------------------------------------------------------------------------